Leave Me Alone (Michael Jackson song): Music video

-The music video for "Leave Me Alone" was directed by Jim Blashfield and produced by Jim Blashfield, Paul Diener, Michael Jackson, and Frank DiLeo.
+The music video for "Leave Me Alone" was directed by Jim Blashfield and produced by Blashfield, Jerry Kramer (who also directed additional footages), Dennis E. Jones, Paul Diener, Jackson, and Frank DiLeo.
 It was filmed in January 1988 in Culver City, California and was released on January 2, 1989.
 The video also appeared in the 1988 film Moonwalker.
 In essence, the video is an amusement park consisting of stylistically crude images based around Jackson's successful career since 1982's Thriller.
 There is an emphasis on the tabloid view of Jackson's personal life and public image, referring to the nickname "Wacko Jacko" given to him by the press, and the various headlines associated with him in the 1980s.
 Lampooning rumours that he tried to purchase Joseph Merrick's bones, Jackson dances with stop motion "Elephant Man" bones in the video.

 In the video, there are images of shrines to actress Elizabeth Taylor, a real life close friend of Jackson.
 Throughout the video newspaper headlines, published by "National Intruder", with bizarre titles are shown, such as "Michael's Space-Age Diet" and "Michael Proposes to Liz".
 Another notable scene in the music video was a nose being chased by a surgical scalpel, which was a reference to Jackson's plastic surgeries being scrutinized by the media.
 At the end of the video, it is revealed that a gigantic Jackson himself is the amusement park.
 He breaks free, tearing the park to pieces.
 That scene is somewhat reminiscent of Gulliver's Travels, where Gulliver eventually breaks free from the Lilliputians' bonds.

 "Leave Me Alone" was the recipient of multiple nominations for its music video.
 The video won a Grammy Award in 1990 for Best Short Form Music Video at the 32nd Grammy Awards.
 The video also won the Cannes Gold Lion Award for Best Special Effects.
 The video also won Best Special Effects at the 1989 MTV Video Music Awards and received five nominations for Video of the Year, Viewers' Choice, Breakthrough Video, Best Editing and Best Art Direction.
 The winners were respectively: Neil Young's "This Note's for You" ("Video of the Year"), Art of Noise's "Kiss" ("Breakthrough Video"), Paula Abdul's "Straight Up" ("Best Editing"), and Madonna's "Express Yourself" ("Best Cinematography", "Best Art Direction") and "Like a Prayer" ("Viewers' Choice").
 Erlewine described the music video as being "weirdly claustrophobic" and felt that, "not coincidentally, it was the best video from the album."